 Clinical trials may be funded by public (government) or private entities and may be carried out anywhere in the world.
 Clinical trials in the US are regulated by the Food and Drug Administration (FDA).
 In northeast Ohio, Diabetes and Endocrinology Associates of Stark County, Inc. is your local site for diabetes and endocrine-related research.

-The multicenter, national and multinational clinical trials conducted at our site are routinely sponsored by reputable medical organizations such as:
+The multicenter, national and multinational clinical trials conducted at our site have been sponsored by:

 - Case Western Reserve University affiliated hospitals